Benja-Wainer/tellus/README.md

 rails db:create

-This application will requrie 3 APIs for NewsAPI, ChatGPT Api and Newsdataio API.
+This application will require 3 APIs for NewsAPI, ChatGPT Api and Newsdataio API.